We used to be human.

 Prof comes after me, his pain-crazed body eager to burn its maker, but Lunar goes for Prof.

 He shoves past me in a streak of glossy hair and black leather jacket, his metallic wings reshaping midair into concentric rows of sleek knives.

-Sunlight stabs off the entire array of feathers transformed to blades as they slice down through Prof’s transformed flesh and sever his burning limbs from his torso.
-Ribbons of bloody pink tissue unravel from bones poking out of the remaining stumps.
+Sunlight stabs off the entire array of feathers transformed to blades as they slice through Prof’s transformed flesh and sever his burning limbs from his torso.
+Ribbons of bloody pink tissue unravel from bones poking out of the stumps.